 Although Gracie or Brazilian Jiu-Jitsu is the most effective martial art on planet, it is a relatively young martial art.
 Lacking a standardized curriculum, it is common practice, at BJJ schools around the world, for techniques to be presented in complete randomness.
 Each day, the instructor shows up to class, having no clue what to teach, and asks the students: “What do you guys want to do?” as if the students know better than he does what should be practiced.
 Learning in such an unorganized environment can be extremely frustrating and overwhelming.
 New students almost always feel left behind since the techniques are usually tailored to meet the needs of the more advanced students.
 In most cases, students experience a sensation known as “Technique Overload” and end up quitting within 3 to 5 months of enrolling, and when they do, the instructor believes that the student’s lack of discipline is to blame.
 What they fail to realize is that when a student quits the problem lies not within the work ethic of the student, or the techniques of the Brazilian Jiu-Jitsu, but within the format in which the techniques are being presented.

-Realizing that the key to global dissemination of pure Gracie Jiu-Jitsu was the development of a formalized curriculum, the Gracie Academy dedicated several years to organizing all the techniques in the most logical sequence based on their complexity and usefulness in combat.
+Realizing that the key to global dissemination of pure Gracie Jiu-Jitsu® was the development of a formalized curriculum, Gracie University dedicated several years to organizing all the techniques in the most logical sequence based on their complexity and usefulness in combat.
 Originally, due to its linear nature, the curriculum could only be taught in private lessons.
-But, after 15 years of experimenting with different training programs, the Gracie Academy developed a curriculum that would enable students to learn all the techniques in a group class setting and still get results that are comparable to those of private classes.
+But, after 15 years of experimenting with different training programs, Gracie University developed a curriculum that would enable students to learn all the techniques in a group class setting and still get results that are comparable to those of private classes.

-At the Gracie Academy we don’t just teach people how to fight, we give people the confidence so they never need to.
+At Gracie University we don’t just teach people how to fight, we give people the confidence so they never need to.

-To learn more about the Gracie Academy curriculum, including the differences between sport jiu-jitsu and street jiu-jitsu, watch this enlightening video featuring Ryron and Rener Gracie: Street Jiu-Jitsu vs. Sport Jiu-Jitsu
+To learn more about the Gracie University curriculum, including the differences between sport jiu-jitsu and street jiu-jitsu, watch this enlightening video featuring Ryron and Rener Gracie: Street Jiu-Jitsu vs. Sport Jiu-Jitsu

 Group classing coming soon!
 Contact us for private lessons.